AICC/CMI-5_Spec_Current/cmi5_spec.md

 * __Experience API (xAPI)__: A runtime data communication specification for learning content (AU) to send and receive data to a Learning Record Store (LRS).
 The xAPI specification referenced by this document is used to define the data transport and the data model.

 * __Internationalized Resource Identifier (IRI)__: A unique identifier according to RFC 3987.
 The IRI may be an IRL.
 IRLs SHOULD be defined within a domain controlled by the person creating the IRL.
+Note that IRI’s in this spec MUST be fully qualified and not IRI References.

 * __Internationalized Resource Locator (IRL)__: According to the xAPI specification, an IRL is an IRI that, when translated into a URI (according to the IRI to URI rules), is a URL.